Nimay72/pwn.college/Digesting Documentation/Learning Complex Usage.md

 ```

 PROCESS:
-Find flag file which was there in / directory and then use the command /challenge/challenge --printfile /flag to print the contents of thr file.
+Find flag file which was there in / directory and then use the command /challenge/challenge --printfile /flag to print the contents of the file.